Deevad/peppercarrot_scenarios/the-lockbox.md

 **Panel 12:** Pepper and Carrot arrive at the gate.
 A set of mean eyes peers at them through a slit.
 Mysterious symbols emanate from the grate.

-_Guard: [insert runic symbols for Aquah: "State your business"]
+_Guard: [insert runic symbols for Aquah: "State your business!"]

 _Pepper: I...uh...
 I am Pepper and this is Carrot and we're here to ...